“We live in a vulnerable world. And one of the ways we deal with it is we numb vulnerability”.

 The other thing that they had in common was this: They fully embraced vulnerability.
 They believed that what made them vulnerable made them beautiful.”

 The glass is empty.

 Our good friend Carlos Andrés Gómez and I created an event called ‘Behind The Masc’ where as a collective audience, we dive into his spoken word pieces like How to Fight exploring masculinity and manhood, one at a time.
 We pause after each to discuss our reflections and reactions.
-A conversation starter Carlos likes to bring up is Men and our fear around the word ‘beautiful’ when it comes to describing ourselves.
-Go ahead guys, stop reading for a second and think of yourself as beautiful.
+A conversation starter Carlos likes to bring up, is Men and our fear around the word ‘beautiful’ when it comes to describing ourselves.
+Go ahead guys, stop reading for a second and think of describing yourself as beautiful.
 Feel that awkwardness wrap around under your skin.
-At one of our Behind The Masc shows at University of Toronto, the president of the co-sponsoring student union spoke in response to the word beautiful.
+At one of our Behind The Masc shows at University of Toronto, Jeff, the president of the co-sponsoring student union spoke in response to the word beautiful.
 He had cerebral palsy and his interpreter helped us understand his words.
-He said could never consider himself beautiful.
-The other day a man said to him how much he admired him.
+Jeff said could never consider himself beautiful, sharing how the other day a man said to him how much he admired him.
 “I don’t know how you do it” he said.
-“If I were you, I would kill myself…” He explained then how he actually has been told that many times.
+“If I were you, I would kill myself…” Jeff explained he actually has been told that many, many times.

 The glass is half full of holes.

 Carlos writes in his powerful piece ‘Men & Grief: Staring Down the Eye of the Storm’.